 Thanks to Skiathos Airport, you can fly direct from many places in Europe to the Sporades.
 Then from Skiathos, you take the catamaran “Flying Cat” or the speedboat “Flying Dolphin”, tickets start at 14€, you can buy your tickets directly from the travel agencies on the harbour.

 Another alternative is to fly to Volos, the nearest airport on the continent, the ferry then will be just a bit more expensive, or to fly to Thessaloniki, but then the ferry is 2 hours and a half and costs about 40€ each way.

 During my stay in Alonissos, I had the opportunity to try two different hotels at different budgets around Patitiri area.

-The Paradise Hotel is a 2-star hotel which has its entrance just above Patitiri Harbour and enjoys a perfect location on its pool side above the creeks between Patitiri and Roussoum.
+The Paradise Hotel is a 2-star hotel that has its entrance just above Patitiri Harbour and enjoys a perfect location on its poolside above the creeks between Patitiri and Roussoum.
 The rooms are more traditional and smaller, but they all enjoy a beautiful view.
 My favourite thing there was to enjoy one of the mini terraces along the stairs leading to the private creek where you can directly swim in the sea from the hotel.
 And by the way, try their watermelon feta cheese salad for lunch, it is to die for!
-Double rooms start from 55€ in low season.
+Double rooms start at 55€ in low season.

 Many thanks to Triton Dive Center & Thomas Cook Airlines for inviting me to discover this incredible Greek island underwater and beyond.
-As always, all my views and opinions are my own and reflect honestly my experience there.
-This article contains affiliate links.
-It means that if you decide to buy something, I will receive a small commission at absolutely no extra cost to you.
-If you like World Adventure Divers, thank you for supporting my work! 🙂
+As always, all my views and opinions are my own and reflect honestly my experience.

 PIN IT FOR LATER